vimpostor/vim-tpipeline/README.md

 ## How do I make focus events work inside tmux?

 You need `set -g focus-events on` in your `~/.tmux.conf`.
 Also make sure that your terminal supports [focus events](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h3-FocusIn_FocusOut).
 Keep in mind that terminal vim only supports focus events since patch level `8.2.2345`.

+## The statusline does not appear in tmux

+This plugin requires Lua to work.
+Make sure that your vim was compiled with Lua support.